Legality & You

 **I must give a legal disclaimer stating I’m not a lawyer or legal counsel of any kind; I am a CWP instructor and am giving you the laws and explanation of things, we must follow to remain within the legal realms of self-defense for educational purposes only.

 Make sure you have a lawyer that you can contact to retain if an incident occurs.
-U.S. Law Shield is a great program that will keep you covered if you ever find yourself in a self-defense situation.
+Right to Bear is a great program that will keep you covered if you ever find yourself in a self-defense situation.
 If something happens ask for your lawyer, say nothing to the police not because they’re out to get you or anything but simply because anything you say will be used against you.
 The police write what you’re saying down and if you get the slightest little part of the incident wrong just because your emotional state is going crazy, and you may have remembered it a little different than it happened, and the witnesses all give the same statements, and they differ from yours this will be used against you.
 This is you protecting you from you and your emotions.

 First and foremost, we must be prepared to take a human life especially if we plan on using a firearm for our defensive tool.
 When we train, we train to shoot the biggest visible target area of our attacker which we call the center of mass (COM) which is normally the chest (thoracic cavity) or head and the possibility of the attacker dying is great.
 We do not shoot to kill them.
 Let me say this again, we do not shoot to kill our attacker.
 We shoot to stop them and stop them only.
 It is not legal to simply kill someone, that would be murder, however it is legal to use a force great enough to be lethal (lethal force) to stop someone from killing or causing great bodily harm to us that may result in their death.
 This would be a time where killing the person that was attacking us is justifiable but killing them is not and should never be our intentions in defending our lives.
 Using a force great enough to get them to stop attacking us is not simply killing or murdering them but stopping them from attacking us or others in the best and quickest way possible so we are not harmed, and the end result is their death.